-This Tuesday’s Tip is a quick one on citing electronic articles in genealogy research.
-Searching for a way for to online resources in your genealogical research?
+This Tuesday’s Tip is on citing electronic articles in genealogy research.

 Mark Howells, “A Cite For Sore Eyes: Quality Citations for Electronic Genealogy Sources.”
 Ancestry Magazine, May 1, 1998.
 Accessed September 22, 2010.

 Howells, Mark.
 “A Cite For Sore Eyes: Quality Citations for Electronic Genealogy Sources.”
 Ancestry Magazine 1 May 1998.
 Ancestry.com.
 22 Sep 2010; http://www.ancestry.com/learn/library/article.aspx?article=782.

 Both are styles used in history and the humanities scholarship, so either one is a good choice to follow.
 (But not both!)
 Citing Electronic Articles in Genealogy Research is pretty straightforward.

 With this Sassy Jane Genealogy Guide, you can create simple and effective sources and citations for your family history research.

 This step-by-step guide helps you cite your research so you always know where you found your genealogy records.